Valdecy/pyDecision/README.md

 - [pyMissingAHP](https://github.com/Valdecy/pyMissingAHP) - A Method to Infer AHP Missing Pairwise Comparisons
 - [ELECTRE-Tree](https://github.com/Valdecy/ELECTRE-Tree) - Algorithm to infer the ELECTRE Tri-B method parameters
 - [Ranking-Trees](https://github.com/Valdecy/Ranking-Trees) - Algorithm to infer the ELECTRE II, III, IV and PROMETHEE I, II, III, IV method parameters

+# Acknowledgement

+This section is dedicated to all the people that helped to improve or correct the code.
+Thank you very much!

+* Sabir Mohammedi Taieb (23.JANUARY.2023) - https://sabir97.github.io/ - Université Abdelhamid Ibn Badis Mostaganem (Algeria)